 Pharmacokinetics is the study of drug movement in the body, sometimes defined as what the body does to a drug.
 This course is designed to introduce the basic principles and concepts of pharmacokinetics such as drug absorption, distribution, metabolism and excretion, as well as pharmacokinetic parameters including rate constant, half-life, steady state concentration, clearance, and volume distribution.
 Factors that influence the pharmacokinetics of drugs including formulation, physicochemical properties, physiological and pathological conditions are discussed.
-Students learn to use mathematical equations to describe the pharmacokinetics and pharmacodynamics which presents the effects of drug action at the receptor site.
+Students learn to use mathematical equations to describe the pharmacokinetic process of drugs and apply them to dosage regimen determinations.
+This course will also discuss the correlation of pharmacokinetics and pharmacodynamics which presents the effects of drug action at the receptor site.
 Upon successful completion of this course, students are expected to make rational drug therapy decisions such as determination of loading dose, maintenance dose and dosing intervals.
 The course prepares the student for Clinical Pharmacokinetics.